DeepuBhasin/Web-Developer-Notes/10 Bundlers-&-Compilers/04-Babel/_Documentation_Babel.md

 ## 📔Babel
+* In the other languages like java code get compiled by compiler and get convert into byte code but in babel it will convert js code into js code.
 * Babel is used to convert modern JavaScript code into basic JavaScript (ES6 or earlier) so that older browsers can understand it.
 * You can get all settings from babel documentation.
 ### 📘Difference between Babel & Webpack